 CyberArk Glossary >

-Temporary Elevated Access Management (TEAM)
+What is Temporary Elevated Access Management?

 Temporary elevated access management (TEAM) access methodology helps organizations elevate privileges for human and non-human users in real time to provide granular access to an application or system in order to perform a necessary task.
 Similar to the just-in-time (JIT) access methodology, TEAM helps security professionals provision secure privileged access by minimizing standing access, a best practice recommended by cybersecurity industry analysts.